xixilele1990/swap-meet/README.md

     - If we import the [`uuid` package](https://docs.python.org/3/library/uuid.html) in `item.py`, with a little research we can use one of the functions `uuid` provides to create large unique numbers meant to be used as identifiers
     - This package creates `UUID` objects, its functions don't directly return an integer, **but** `UUID` instances have [an attribute `int`](https://docs.python.org/3/library/uuid.html#uuid.UUID.int) which allow us to access their value as an integer
 - When we initialize an instance of `Item`, we can optionally pass in an integer with the keyword argument `id` to manually set the `Item`'s `id`
-- `Item` will also have a class variable `category`.
-The value of the variable should be the name of the class, i.e. "Item".
 - Each `Item` will have a function named `get_category`, which will return a string holding the name of the class

 - Instances of `Vendor` have an instance method named `get_by_id`